Docket #: S22-272

 High-strength reusable and recyclable underwater adhesive

-Stanford researchers at the Bao Lab have designed hydrophobic perfluoropolyether (PFPE) polymers that can be applied in underwater conditions, at room temperature, without any solvent or curing steps, and can be reused and recycled.
+Stanford researchers in the Bao Lab have designed hydrophobic perfluoropolyether (PFPE) polymers that can be applied in underwater conditions, at room temperature, without any solvent or curing steps, and can be reused and recycled.

 Unlike other approaches which use bio-inspired designs, this method uses dynamic polymers with a strong hydrophobic backbone that can be applied in fully underwater conditions to polyimide, glass, and steel substrates.